Neural network expansion of Euclidean path integrals and its application to interacting scalar fields

-The aim is to stay with quadratic expressions at each site, therefore, the first step is to separate the kinetic terms that introduce dynamics into the system.
-In this work we will only consider real scalar fields, however, the derivation to other types of fields follows the same method.
-By assuming periodic boundary conditions, which means $\sum_i \phi_{i+1} = \sum_i \phi_i$, the kinetic term can be given as:
+The core idea of the radial basis function expansion is to stay with quadratic expressions at each lattice site.
+The first step of this is to separate the path integral into solvable and not solvable parts.
+In general this would mean the separation of quadratic and nonquadratic terms, however as we will see later, the restriction is not this severe and depends on the actual system under consideration.
+As a starting point, let us first separate purely the kinetic terms from the remaining parts that could include linear, quadratic, or higher-order terms.
+In this work, we will only consider real scalar fields, however, the derivation to other types of fields follows the same method.
+By assuming periodic boundary conditions (i.e. $\sum_i \phi_{i+1} = \sum_i \phi_i$) the kinetic term can be given as:

 where $a$ is the lattice resolution in both $x$ and $t$ directions, $N_t \times N_x$ is the number of lattice points, $M$ is an $N_tN_x \times N_t N_x$ matrix corresponding to the discrete Laplace operator, and $\phi=(\phi_{0,0},\phi_{0,1},...,\phi_{N_t-1,N_x-1})$ is an $N_t \times N_x$ vector.
 In this description $M$ does not depend on the step size $a$, which will be important later on.
 After separating the quadratic kinetic term from everything else, the discretized path integral can be written as follows: